ebenefuenf/quma/docs/usage.rst

 Running queries
 ---------------

-To run the sql script from the path(s) you passed to the :class:`Database` constructor you call members of the Database instance or the cursor (*db* and *cur* from now on).
+To run the query in a sql script from the path(s) you passed to the :class:`Database` constructor you call members of the Database instance or the cursor (*db* and *cur* from now on).

 Scripts and directories at the root of the path(s) are also available as members of *db*